Tech Support

 Need to Recover a File?

 Did you accidentally delete a file from your home directory (U: drive)?
 Do you need to restore a file from an earlier point in time?
 We strongly urge our students and faculty to store your data in your home directory (U: drive).
 This network drive is backed up regularly and snapshots of your home directory are taken daily every morning.
+If you need to restore a file, follow the steps below:

 1. SSH to the server where your home directory lives.
 Generally, faculty, staff, and graduate students are on bear.cs.fiu.edu.
 Undergraduate students are on buffalo.cs.fiu.edu.